Umajin/sample-native-library/README.md

 The library will be loaded from an appropriate filename and place depending on the type of application and operating system.

-It will return the same name as you pass in, which you should save in a global variable for use later.
+- It will return the same name as you pass in, which you should save in a global variable for use later.

-If the library could not be loaded, it will return blank; the on_error event will also be called.
+- If the library could not be loaded, it will return blank; the `on_error` event will also be called.

-Note that all the 3 functions must be present with correct names for loading to succeed.
+Note that one of each type of function (identifier, poll, response) must be present with correct names for loading to succeed.

-The expected filename is:

-- `myLibrary.dll` on Windows
-- `libMyLibrary.dylib` on MacOS.
-Note the expected `lib` prefix for MacOS.
-- `myLibrary.framework/dylib` on iOS.
-Note, no "lib" prefix and no extension.
-- `libMyLibrary.so` on Android (future release).
-Be aware that CMake target library name does not include the "lib" prefix or ".so" extension but that the resulting binary has both.

 If you want to load a filename that doesn’t have the standard extension or prefix, you can do so by specifying the extension.
 You can also supply a path, in which case Umajin will use that directly.